Plastic Molding Part Design

 - Inserts must be clean and free of oil or grease.

-- With high-shrinkage resins, the inserts should be preheated to lower ostmold shrinkage and improve weld-line strength.
+- With high-shrinkage resins, the inserts should be preheated to lower part shrinkage and improve weld-line strength.

-- A thorough end-use test should be carried out, cycling the part through temperature ranges and stress and vibration loading, to check for any problems with the selected assembly method.
+- A thorough end-use test should be carried out, it could test the part through temperature ranges and stress and vibration loading, to check for any problems with the selected assembly method.

 A high degree of accuracy in molded parts is expensive to achieve.
-On small tolerances as close as -0.002 in. are possible.size is increased to & few inches, over-all tolerances increase to approximately ±0.005 in.
+On small tolerances as close as -0.002 in.
 On large pieces, tolerances of about 土0.001 to 0.002 in. per in. are obtainable.
 Tolerances closer than actually mandatory should not be specified; as specified accuracy increases, cost increases disproportionately.

 - Use sufficient draft on long thin shapes to permit their withdrawal from the mold.